 - All applicants are encouraged to attend a nursing student information session.
 These are generally scheduled monthly.
 See nursing information session schedule.

 - You must have an MCC student I.D. number to apply to the nursing program and for preadmission testing.
-If you have never attended MCC as a credit student, apply now and pay your $15 fee online or at the Registration Office (A258).
+If you've never attended MCC as a credit student, apply now and pay your $15 fee online or at the Registration Office (A258).

-- The application deadlines are October 15 (for spring) and March 15 (for fall).
-Return the completed nursing application, documentation of good standing on the Illinois Health Care Worker registry and unofficial copy of transcript to the nursing department secretary in E212.
+Return the completed nursing application, documentation of good standing on the Illinois Health Care Worker registry, TEAS transcript and unofficial copy of transcript to the library drop box outside the Atrium, Building A beginning Monday, March 30.

-- If you have taken any general education or support courses at another institution, submit an official copy of transcript from that college to the admissions office.
+- If you've taken any general education or support courses at another institution, submit an official copy of transcript from that college to the admissions office.
 Ask that the transcript be reviewed for the nursing program.
-We highly recommended that official transcripts and your evaluation request be submitted by January 15.
+We highly recommended that official transcripts and your evaluation request be submitted by October 15.
 See transcript evaluation information.

 - See preadmission testing dates and procedures.

-- If you are not accepted into the program, you must reapply for the following year.
+- If you're not accepted into the program, you must reapply for the following year.
 We will not maintain a waiting list.
 You will not have to retake the preadmission assessment test (TEAS®).

 - If you wish to retake the preadmission assessment test (TEAS®), you may only retake it once.
 Your last score will be used in the application process.